weberdc/make-json-javabean/README.md

 Simple app to take a TSV of property names and types (and optional corresponding field names) and turn them into a JavaBean class, avoiding the mind-numbing task of creating the class yourself.
+This tool generates a JavaBean which is JSON-friendly.

 Requirements:
  + Java Development Kit 1.8